 Director of Marketing

-Christine is the Director of Marketing at CoreSite and has been in the telecom and data center industry for nearly ten years.Read more from this author
+Christine has more than 10 years of experience in the telecom and data center industries.Read more from this author